tildeio/ember-element-helper/README.md

 amendments in [RFC PR #620](https://github.com/emberjs/rfcs/pull/620).

-Please note that while [RFC #389](https://github.com/emberjs/rfcs/pull/389) has been approved, it has not been implmented in Ember.js yet.
+Please note that while [RFC #389](https://github.com/emberjs/rfcs/pull/389) has been approved, it has not been implemented in Ember.js yet.
 As such, the feature is still subject to change based on implementation feedback.

 When this feature is implemented in Ember.js, we will release a 1.0 version of